Top 10 Shopping Cart Software Solutions in 2026

 Built‑in tools for coupons, campaigns, and abandoned cart follow‑ups

-Pre‑integrated shipping partners and basic rate management
+Pre‑integrated shipping partners and aggregators and basic rate management

 Multi‑currency support for cross‑border orders